Regardless of the size of the organization, identifying high-potential employees (HiPos) should be on the radar of every manager and HR department.

 3. Talk to them about their desire to take on leadership roles

-When identifying HiPos, talk to them about their long-term career goals and see how they respond.
+When identifying high potential employees, talk to them about their long term career goals and see how they respond.
 These conversations can provide valuable insight into how much potential each employee has and the roles they might be best suited for in the future.

 Possessing a high level of emotional intelligence is an important trait for HiPos.

-As such, managers should assess each employee’s emotional intelligence by observing how they interact with colleagues and customers.
+As such, assessing emotional intelligence should be a part of managers’ high potential employee identification process, observing how they interact with colleagues and customers.

 Are they able to stay calm in difficult or stressful situations?
 Do they show empathy when communicating with others?
 How well do they handle criticism?
-These are all signs of a high-potential employee.
+These are all questions to help identify high potential employees.

 5. Talk to their colleagues and managers